Efficiency and localisation for the first Dirichlet eigenfunction: Introduction

 \section{Introduction}

-Let $\Omega$ be an open set in Euclidean space $\R^m,\, m\ge 2,$ with boundary $\partial\Omega$, and finite measure $|\Omega|$.
+Let $\Omega$ be a non-empty open set in Euclidean space $\R^m,\, m\ge 2,$ with boundary $\partial\Omega$, and finite measure $|\Omega|$.
 It is well known that the spectrum of the Dirichlet Laplacian acting in $L^2(\Omega)$ is discrete, and consists of an increasing sequence of eigenvalues

 accumulating at infinity.
 We denote a corresponding orthonormal basis of eigenfunctions by $\{u_{j,\Omega},j\in \N\}$,

 If $\lambda(\Omega):=\lambda_1(\Omega)$ has multiplicity $1$, then $u_{1,\Omega}$ is uniquely defined up to a sign.
 This is the case if $\Omega$ is connected, for example.
 We then write and choose, $u_{\Omega}:=u_{1,\Omega}>0$.